BenMakesGames/RpgGame/README.md

-# PetGame (2.0)
+# RpgGame

-**Hey, listen!** Videos released on or before April 18, 2023 are using a slightly different version of PetGame.
+**Hey, listen!** Videos released on or before May 1, 2023 are built on an earlier version of the code, called PetGame.
 If you're following along & coding from one of those videos, you may need to adapt a little.
-Sorry about the confusion, but a very important bug was fixed!
-More information on that bugfix is in the following video:

 ## What is it?

-PetGame is a skeleton project for making your own pet game!
-(Or any browser-based game, really.)
-It's pretty bare-bones, but I've created a few YouTube videos to show you how to program new features into the game: https://www.youtube.com/playlist?list=PLMzQZ9sF5S2Har871zlqm9t0nip9OvYDB
+RpgGame is a skeleton project for making your own browser-based RPG game!
+Pet game?
+Fantasy adventure?
+Sci-fi empire-builder?
+I've created a series of YouTube videos to show you how to program new features into RpgGame to make the game you want: https://www.youtube.com/playlist?list=PLMzQZ9sF5S2Har871zlqm9t0nip9OvYDB

-PetGame is written in C#, using Blazor Server and Entity Framework; if you don't know what some of those things are, I explain all the code I write in every video (or as much as I can in 30 minute videos, anyway!)
+RpgGame is written in C#, using Blazor Server and Entity Framework; if you don't know what some of those things are, I explain all the code I write in every video (or as much as I can in 30 minute videos, anyway!)

 [![Buy Me a Coffee at ko-fi.com](https://raw.githubusercontent.com/BenMakesGames/AssetsForNuGet/main/buymeacoffee.png)](https://ko-fi.com/A0A12KQ16)